pweglik/badania-operacyjne/README.md

 - `report_every_n: int` - report every n-th generation,
 - `report_show: bool` - if `True` then the map image is displayed, otherwise it is saved to the file
 #### Running the app
-To run the app, run the following command in directory:
+To run the app, run the following command in `src` directory:
 ```
 python main.py
 ```